 Corporate bonds are NOT a good hedge to remove volatility, because they move significantly with shares and certainly also in the event of a crash.
 If you want more return, you better allocate a larger percentage of shares.
 If you want less volatility, you do that with government bonds.
 Corporate bonds are sort of in between, and hence can be better avoided.

-That said, the larger banks are dropping their fees and are catching up.
-This may offer access to more low cost (normally institutional) funds especially when you are just starting to invest.
+Larger banks are dropping their broker fees to catch up with increased competition.
+They may also offer access to more low cost (normally institutional) funds especially when you are just starting to invest.

 When assessing the best portfolio, it is important to look at the costs, including: the Total Expense Ratio (TER), any lending income, whether there is a dividend leak advantage, the effect of any taxes, and the actual return.